323CompilersAndLanguages/Project1Lexers/README.md

 ## shell.py
 This is the main file to run.
 Make sure lexer.py, shell.py, “input_sourcecode.txt” are all in the same folder location otherwise the main file will run an error.
 Running main on shell.py will create output.docx with a table of Tokens and corresponding Lexeme in list.
+May need to install imported modules in shell.py before running main.